agonzalezro/github-colorify/README.md

 - Improve the CSS applied a little bit.
 - Allow configuration for the "seen" projects background color.
 - Allow configuration for the list of colors.
-- Improve color load for projects when clicking on 'more' button
+- Improve color load for projects when clicking on 'more' button.

 Acknowledges
 ------------